joshuaalpuerto/moneytored/docs/README.md

 Make sure you have `nvm`, node `v8 and up`, and `yarn` installed before proceeding with the following steps.
 Also, ensure :

-1. Clone repo - `git@github.com:Coapperative/three-app.git`
+1. Clone repo - `git@github.com:joshuaalpuerto/moneytored.git`
 2. Create `.env` using `.env-sample` as template.
 3. Run `yarn` to install dependencies and clean the git repo.
-4. Link React-Native Dependencies `react-native link`.

 ### Running on Simulator